New York's 6th State Senate district

 New York's 6th State Senate district is one of 63 districts in the New York State Senate currently represented by Democrat Siela Bynoe.

 Geography

 District 6 is located in central Nassau County on Long Island.
-It includes portions of the town of Hempstead including the villages of Hempstead and Garden City, and the hamlets of Levittown, East Meadow, and stretches into southern Oyster Bay including the hamlets of Plainedge and Bethpage.
+It includes portions of the town of Hempstead including Hempstead village, Garden City, Uniondale, Freeport, and Baldwin and stretches into southern North Hempstead including Westbury and New Cassel.

 The district overlaps with New York's 2nd, 3rd, and 4th congressional districts, and with the 9th, 14th, 15th, 17th, 18th, 19th, 21st, and 22nd districts of the New York State Assembly.